yuenalaw/languageappreport/main.typ

 #pagebreak()
 = Implementation (Backend)

-Flask, a lightweight Python-based microframework, was chosen due to its simplicity and flexbility, its active community and updated documentation.
+Flask, a lightweight Python-based microframework, was chosen for the backend implementation due to its simplicity and flexbility, its active community and updated documentation.
 Flask also utilises Python, which contains many useful libraries for word segmentation and other natural language processing (NLP) tasks.

 @dbschema is a UML diagram displaying the relationships between my Flask models.
 SQL database was used because SQL can be accessed with Flask through SQLAlchemy, a Python SQL toolkit and object relational mapper (ORM).
 Flask-SQLAlchemy provides ways to interact with and gain access to the database's SQL functionalities @sqlalchemy.
 The ORM aspect allows for easy querying by using simple Python objects and methods rather than writing SQL statements.